weaviate/weaviate-io/developers/weaviate/concepts/data.md

 :::info Available from version `v1.21`
 :::

 Tenants can be set to be active or inactive in Weaviate.
-Inactive tenants
+Inactive tenants will not consume memory resources, as those shards are not loaded.

 ## Recap